Uniswap/docs/docs/sdk/v3/guides/01-background.md

 ### Tokens

-ERC20 Tokens and ETH very in their relative value, so storage of these can also vary for precision reasons.
+ERC20 Tokens and ETH vary in their relative value, so storage of these can also vary for precision reasons.
 The `Token` class allows your application to define the number of decimals needed for each currency along with the currency's address, symbol, and name.